EU, EEA, Swiss Citizens

 When free movement ended on 31 December 2020, the rules changed for EU, EEA and Swiss citizens who do not already live in the UK but who wish to visit.
 The new rules do not apply to Irish citizens, who can continue to freely enter and live in the UK.

 EU, EEA and Swiss citizens can travel to the UK for holidays or short trips without needing a visa.
 So they can continue to simply turn up at the airport, ferry port or train station and present their valid passport or ID Card.
-However, from 1 October 2021, these visitors must use their passport – not a national ID card – to cross the border into the UK.
+However, from 1 October 2021, these visitors must use their passport – not a national ID card – to cross the border into the UK when visiting the UK from the EU, EEA, or Switzerland.

 Family members of an EU, EEA or Swiss Citizen who wish to visit the UK but are not themselves an EU EEA or Swiss Citizen, will need their passport and a ‘Family Permit’.
 They will need to apply for this before travelling.
 They cannot use an Article 10 or Article 20 residence card issued by an EEA member state.